The Far Right's Marine Le Pen Courts France's Female Voters

 "Marine Le Pen warned years ago that Islamism is segregating men and women in the Paris suburbs," Bouquin says, claiming "that there are even cafes where women can't enter."

-Another woman at the rally, 19-year-old Morgen Fleury, says she stopped by the Le Pen rally out of curiosity and was shocked at Le Pen's "violent" rhetoric.
+Another woman at the rally, 19-year-old Morgane Fleury, says she stopped by the Le Pen rally out of curiosity and was shocked at Le Pen's "violent" rhetoric.

 Fleury says Le Pen is trying to scare women into supporting her by demonizing Islam.